Nerve Plant

 Juanita

-The 'Juanita' variety is distinguished by its large, dark green leaves which are intricately patterned with a bold, dense network of vibrant reddish-pink veins.
+Larger dark green leaves with a bold network of reddish-pink veins.